gnanasai5111/Software-concepts/Javascript/README.md

 - When a function is called, a new Execution Context is pushed onto the stack.
 - When the function returns, its context is popped off.

+## Hoisting

+Hoisting is JavaScript's default behavior of moving declarations to the top of the current execution context (memory phase) before the code is executed.

+- var is hoisted and initialized as undefined.
+You can access it before its declaration, but the value will be undefined
+- let and const are hoisted  but not initialised.
+They are in temporal deadzone untill they are defined.
+Accessing them before that causes a ReferenceError
+- Function Declarations (like function foo() {}) are hoisted.
+For Function Expressions (like const foo = function () {} or arrow functions), only variables are hoisted